neilstudd/practical-automation/cineworld-listings/README.md

 1. Sign up for an account with [Scriptr](https://www.scriptr.io)
 1. Paste the contents of `cineworld-listings.js` into a new Scriptr script
 1. Locate the ID for the cinema that you wish to monitor.
-This will be a seven-digit number beginning with 101; you can locate the ID by looking at the source of the "Choose a cinema" dropdown on the Cineworld website.
+This will be a four-digit number beginning with 8; you can locate the ID by looking at the source of the "Choose a cinema" dropdown on the Cineworld website.
-1. Update the variables in lines 9-12 of the cineworld-listings script, to reflect the cinema you're interested in, and where you want to deliver the email.
+1. Update the variables in lines 7-10 of the cineworld-listings script, to reflect the cinema you're interested in, and where you want to deliver the email.
 1. Save the script, and run; the console will either indicate it's delivered an email, or tell you that the listings aren't available yet.
 1. Use Scriptr's "Schedule" menu to configure how frequently you want the script to run.
 For example: "Run every hour at 0, 15, 30, 45 minute(s) past the hour" will run the script every 15 minutes.